realA10001986/Time-Circuits-Display/README.md

 **External switch and button**

 The software supports a switch connected to IO13 (active low) to act as a fake "power switch".
 If this option is enabled, the device will power-up, initialize everything, but stay quiet and dark.
-Only when the fake "power switch" is activated, the device will visually "power up".
+Only when the fake "power switch" is activated (IO13 is connected to GND), the device will visually "power up".
 You can also fake "power off" the device using this switch.
 Fake "off" disables the displays, the audio (except the alarm) and the keypad.

 Furthermore, a button switch can be connected to IO14 (active low).
-This button triggers a re-entry from a time travel and plays the respective sequence.
+This button by default triggers a re-entry from a time travel and plays the respective sequence.
 The button must be pressed for 200ms to be recognized.
+There are some config options for this button in the Config Portal.

 **External I2C speedometer**